gravitational/gravity/docs/6.x/cluster.md

     Changing a node's advertise address is supported starting from Gravity 7.

-Gravity provides a way to migrate a single-node cluster to a different node, or reconfigure it to use a different network inteface as its advertise address.
+Gravity provides a way to migrate a single-node cluster to a different node, or reconfigure it to use a different network interface as its advertise address.

 This helps support a scenario where you might want to install and preconfigure a cluster and your applications and then package the entire environment as a single virtual appliance (such as AMI in case of Amazon EC2, OVF/OVA in case of VMWare